 Ed Anderson Lord-Lieutenant for West Yorkshire

 Ed Anderson was born in Singapore on 22 December 1950.
-His father served in the Royal Engineers and the family moved regularly during Ed’s childhood as a result of successive postings.
+His father served in the Royal Engineers and his family moved regularly during Ed’s childhood as a result of successive postings.

 After this nomadic early life, Ed came to Leeds in 1969, and gained a London University external degree in Economics at what is now Leeds Beckett University.

 Ed had a twin-track executive career in local government and airport management.
 He worked for Bradford Council and then West Yorkshire Metropolitan County Council, qualifying as an accountant in 1977.
 His last job in local government came in 1990 to 1997 when he was a member of the senior management team at Leeds City Council with responsibility for five departments.

 He was assistant airport director at Leeds Bradford Airport in the early 1980s and deputy managing director at East Midlands Airport in the late 1980s.
 His final executive role was as chief executive of Leeds Bradford Airport for ten years until 2007.
 During this time, the airport nearly trebled in size and the new low cost airline, jet2.com, established its first base at Leeds Bradford.
 From 2008 to 2019 he chaired the Airport Operators Association, the trade body for all UK commercial airports.